plone/documentation/docs/glossary.md

 Scoped packages
     Namespace for JavaScript packages, they provide a way to avoid naming conflicts for common package names.

+Redux
-middleware (Redux)
+Redux middleware
-    Custom wrappers for the Redux store dispatch methods.
+    Custom wrappers for the [Redux](https://redux.js.org/) store dispatch methods.
-    They allow customizing the behavior of the data flow inside the redux store.
+    They allow customizing the behavior of the data flow inside the Redux store.

 hooks (React)
     Hooks are a React API that allow function components to use React features such as lifecycle methods, states, and so on.